About this course

 |Duration||24 months part-time|

-The Master of Global Competition and Consumer Law is a highly innovative and advanced international course that responds to the proliferation of competition and consumer policies and laws, and their increasingly active enforcement, around the world.
+The Master of Global Competition and Consumer Law is an innovative and advanced course that responds to the proliferation of competition and consumer policies and laws around the world.
 Competition policy and law are a crucial means of driving economic growth, higher living standards and productivity at national and global levels.

 This course provides interdisciplinary knowledge and skills through subjects that grapple with the legal, regulatory, economic, political, institutional and social facets of competition policy, law and enforcement.
-The course focuses substantively on the policies, laws and enforcement experiences of the major jurisdictions in this field, the United States and European Union, but also draws on other jurisdictions - from the Asia Pacific region particularly (including Australia).
-Subjects have been developed and are taught by leading experts, each bringing outstanding pedagogical skills, substantive knowledge and practical skill and experience to instruction in the course.
+The course draws on experiences of the major jurisdictions in this field, the United States and European Union, as well as those from other jurisdictions, including Australia.

 It can be completed either wholly online or through a combination of online and on-campus subjects.
-Using a combination of face-to-face teaching in small class sizes and sophisticated interactive technology, the course facilitates close rich engagement with globally-renown experts and a diverse network of like-minded peers.
+Whether online or on-campus, the course facilitates close rich engagement with globally-renown experts and a diverse network of like-minded peers.